-I have a TON of old kids clothes.
-Packed away in boxes, crammed into closet corners, hiding in my trunk waiting to be dropped off at Goodwill.
+I’ve got old clothes packed away in boxes, crammed into closet corners, hiding in my trunk waiting to be dropped off at Goodwill.
 Coming out of my ears, it seems.
 But I guess that’s what happens when you have two growing kids that need a new wardrobe twice a year.

-Sell Old Kids Clothes
+Sell Old Clothes

 Lots of Moms out there buy clothes second-hand, myself included, and there is a HUGE market for gently-used kids’ clothing.
 But where do you sell your old kids clothes?
 Here are my personal recommendations.

-Cash on the Spot Stores –
+“Cash on the Spot” Consignment Stores

 To sell your clothes to these types of consignment stores, simply bag up your clean and folded clothes and take them in.
 A store associate will go through your clothes and make you a cash offer for the items that they accept.
 Couldn’t be easier!

-True Consignment Stores –
+True Consignment Stores

 Seasonal Consignment Sales

 With that in mind, be sure to not over price your items.
 You should price your items at 60-80% below retail price.
 Trust me, you don’t want to spend 15 hours prepping your clothes to sell, only to have to pick them up after the sale is over because you priced yourself out of the market.
-Click here for a list of consignment sales that take place near you.

 Online Consignment Sites